reinhardh/dna_rs_coding/README.md

 - nuss: number of symbols of outer code per segment (default is nuss=12)

 Here are two constraints:
-- The index needs to be sufficiently long so that each sequence has a unique index, specificaly: l * 6 > log( numblocks * n ), where the logarithm has base 2.
+- The index needs to be sufficiently long so that each sequence has a unique index, specifically: l * 6 > log( numblocks * n ), where the logarithm has base 2.
 - For the inner and outer code parameters to go together, must have: K * mi = nuss * mo + l * mi, where mi=6, mo=14.

 The number of bits per nucleotide is: